sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Create Index Columns from String Columns
 ----------------------------------------

-Create new columns with index values from the string columns.
+Create new columns with the index values from the string columns.

 Processor Configuration